 I am a geek from Bradford, UK.
-I currently work for Sky Bet in Leeds as a Solutions Architect.
+I currently work for Sky Bet in Leeds as a Principal Engineer.
 I like to learn things and write code.

 I like computers; especially solving problems with computers.
-I write quite a lot of PHP, and a bit of Go.
+I write quite a bit of PHP, and a bit of Go.

-When I’m at work I design large-scale, highly-available and real-time systems with technologies like PHP, Node.js, Redis, MySQL, Memcached, RabbitMQ and MongoDB.
+When I’m at work I help build, fix and improve large-scale, highly-available and real-time systems with technologies like PHP, Node.js, Redis, MySQL, Memcached, RabbitMQ and MongoDB.

 I have talked at a few local group-meetings and conferences, including LeedsPHP, BarCamp Barnsley and The Digital Barn.
 I’ve talked about: